anderslogg/geco/docs/paper-joss-2023/paper.md

 method, the linear system of equations is solved using finite elements implemented with the FEniCS toolkit [@Logg:2012].
-The computational domain is taken to be the half-meridional plane $\{(r,z): r>0, z>0 \}$ in cylindrical coordinates, with a semi-circular outer boundary \autoref{fig:Solution}.
+The computational domain is taken to be the half-meridional plane $\{(r,z): r>0, z>0 \}$ in cylindrical coordinates, with a semi-circular outer boundary; see \autoref{fig:Solution}.
 Details of the mathematical formulation and implementation can be found in [@Ames:2016]

 # Functionality